w3c/wai-tutorials/source/index.html.erb.md

 These tutorials show you how to create web content that is accessible to people with disabilities and improves the user experience for all audiences.

--   **[Images](images/index.html):** Graphics and images are an important part of website design.
-In this tutorial, you can learn how to make images accessible, including decorative, linked, and grouped images.

--   **[Tables](tables/index.html):** Tables are essential for displaying data and the relationship between data points.
-Find out how you can add structural information to tables so that assistive technology can identify those relationships.

-Additional tutorials are planned and will be added here once they are completed and reviewed.

 The tutorials provide valuable resources for a variety of roles, including:

 * **Web developers** will find guidance and boilerplate solutions for many common coding challenges.